Elaboration Likelihood Model (ELM)

 Elaboration Likelihood Model of Persuasion: this article provides a practical explanation of the Elaboration Likelihood Model of Persuasion (ELM) in Psychology by Richard Petty and John Cacioppo.
 It covers what ELM is, what the role of persuasion is and what the route to persuasion is.
 It concludes with an Elaboration Likelihood Model example.
-After reading, you’ll understand the basics of this powerful communication and psychology tool.
+After reading, you’ll understand the basics of this communication and psychology tool.
+Enjoy reading!

 What is the Elaboration Likelihood Model?

 The Elaboration Likelihood Model (ELM) of persuasion is a dual process theory that describes the change of attitudes and behaviour.

 The theory explains how attitudes are formed and reinforced by persuasive arguments.
 The models shows that people process information on a certain level when that information is given to them.